emilyjimenez/Currency-Financial-News-Tracker/README.md

 5. Find more internship opportunities

 Priorities for end of course/after Epicodus:
-1. Stay on top of .NET course, no more absent days, be on time everyday.
+1. Stay on top of .NET course, no more absent days, be on time everyday
 2. Try to get adequate sleep
 3. Freshen up on terminology and whiteboarding
+4. Clean up GitHub page and projects
-4. Take the PHP for Wordpress course offered by Treehouse
+5. Take the PHP for Wordpress course offered by Treehouse

 ## Description